philipturner/home-built-stm/README.md

   - Accepts mains power (170 V amplitude AC power)
   - Three lines: +120 V, GND, -120 V
   - Third op amp in the fast low-noise TIA (+/-50 V output capability) can use a resistive voltage divider to supply rails with +/-60 V
-  - Voltage divider for +/-20 V may or may not be implemented on the analog to digital board.
+  - Voltage divider for +/-20 V may or may not be implemented on the analog-to-digital board.
 Especially if the 18-bit ADC is migrated up there.
 - Teensy 4.0 CPU
   - I don't need the extra memory of the 4.1.
 It's slower than main memory, so it's of no use anyway.
   - I don't need the extra ports of the 4.1, at least when counting the number of DAC lines and harnessing a few built-in ADCs.